 Flies can be spotted all over the world, both in the outside environment and indoors.
-The prominent areas where flies are found are in close proximity of humans and animals.
+The prominent areas where flies are found are in close proximity to humans and animals.
 They are attracted to different filthy surfaces.

 Many different types of flies can be found in homes and buildings where humans are present.
 Unlike the outdoor locations, indoor fly sustenance is gained through decomposing trash and other food waste.
-Moist, damp foods provide the fly with the nutrition it needs, which is why decaying organic material is the ideal meal.
+Moist, damp food provide the fly with the nutrition it needs, which is why the decaying organic material is the ideal meal.
 In homes, the temperature tends to speed up the decomposition process, providing the right environment for a fly’s food to spoil, as well as for the insect to thrive.
 During the day, flies are most active during the hottest hours, as the rate of decomposition of their food sources speeds up, making the scents more appealing and pungent, and creating an environment ideal for a large fly population.
 In homes and barns, they can be found near or in ceilings.
 Wires and beams are typical resting locations for the flies during the nighttime hours.

 There are four stages in the life cycle of a fly.
 They begin as eggs being laid in decaying matter, which hatch to a long, whitish yellow maggot (larvae) stage within 8 to 20 hours.
-The larvae stage takes between four and thirteen days, but only within optimal temperature range.
+The larvae stage takes between four and thirteen days, but only within the optimal temperature range.
 The third stage is the pupa.
 During this time, the insect completes the development stage inside its new casing – this time a dark brown color.
 In between two and six days, the fly will break free into the adult stage and begin the process again.

 One of these flies is the Blandford fly.
-It belongs to the species of black fly; a biting insect.
+It belongs to the species of the black fly; a biting insect.
 The Blandford fly’s English common name derives from a major outbreak of people being bitten around the town of Blandford Forum in Dorset, England, in the 1960s and 1970s.
 In a four-week period during the spring of 1972, some 600 people were estimated to have visited their doctors in Blandford to be treated for insect bites.

 It was then in 1980, the Dorset County Council asked the Centre for Ecology and Hydrology, formerly known as the Institute for Freshwater Ecology to come up with a solution to keep away the Blandford flies.

-Blandford fly spends its larval stage in the in the weed beds of slow flowing rivers and when the fly emerges, the female seeks a blood meal before mating.
+Blandford fly spends its larval stage in the in the weed beds of slow-flowing rivers and when the fly emerges, the female seeks a blood meal before mating.

 Blandford fly bites are usually most common during May and June.
 The Blandford fly tends to bite least in the early morning and late evening.
 Bites often occur on the legs and are very painful.
 They can produce a severe, localized reaction around the area of the bite.
-Its symptoms include: swelling, blistering, high temperature fever, joint pain.
+Its symptoms include swelling, blistering, high-temperature fever, joint pain.